KateK1/Project2/README.md

 [SQL](https://github.com/KateK1/Viz-Rolling-Stone-s-500-Greatest-Albums/blob/main/Project2Album.sql)

 ### Parser
-The source don't have a data about country where artists from and years of activity for each  artist.
+The source doesn't have data about the country where artists are from and years of activity for each artist.

 Added data from Wikipedia
 * A year when the artist starts their career